Merwin-Rebello/100days/README.md

 Q23) Created 2 pages and using a button to take back to the previous page.

 Q24) Took 2 inputs from the user and printed te largest of that two.

+Q25) Learned to put custom cursor for websites